undoLogic/setupCase-boilerplate/README.md

 # Reformat Computer
-A workstation is your main setup that you do your majority of work.
+A workstation / main setup that you do your majority of work.
 It should be a desktop, but to each their own.
 Desktop provides the most efficient, non-throttled experience.
 - Your workstation's multi-screen layout should be able to be swapped to your secondary (backup computer eg Laptop) at a moments notice so you can continue to be efficient even while your main system is down for repair / being reformatted etc. in your comfortable setup.